squatchulator/squatchulator/README.md

 I'm working part-time at a cybersecurity firm run by my college that offers security and IT support to clients across the state of Vermont, and have found that I thoroughly enjoy the process of finding solutions to technology problems and working face-to-face with clients during that process.

-Outside of school & work, I love to watch hockey and baseball, play roguelite games, and explore Vermont when its warm out.
+Outside of school & work, I love to watch hockey and baseball, play roguelite games, model & paint miniatures, and explore Vermont when its warm out.